shaik1002/biggitlabbomb/doc/user/project/import/index.md

 #### Cancel reassignment request

-Before a user accepts a reassignment request, you can cancel the request:
+In the time between sending the reassignment request and user accepting that request, you can cancel it:

 1. On the left sidebar, select **Search or go to** and find your group.
 1. Select **Manage > Members**.